Use Natural Cycles and Breezeways to Cool Your Home

 Create a refreshing breeze to cool your home

-Once it is time to open your windows again, try to open windows and doors on both sides of your home (e.g. end-to-end or side-to-side) – this will allow the air to move through your house, creating a breeze.
+Once it is time to open your windows again, try to open windows and doors on both sides of your home (e.g. end-to-end or side-to-side) – this will allow the air to move through your house, creating a cool breeze throughout the house.
 It helps if you know what direction the wind near your home usually blows.

 Sometimes, however, there will only be a weak breeze, or none at all.
 In these circumstances, use an electric fan as well.